bruin-data/bruin-vscode/README.md

 ### 0.7.0
 	- Integrated a dropdown menu into the `validate` and `run` buttons.
 The `validate` menu includes a new option titled "Pipeline".
 Selecting this option triggers the command `bruin validate .`.
 The `run` button menu, features the **"Downstream"** option.
 When selected, this initiates the command bruin `run --downstream [rest of the command]`.

-### 0.6.2
+#### 0.6.x
-	- Resolves the issue of SQL Preview visibility in files that are not classified as Bruin assets.
+- Improved SQL preview visibility in non-Bruin assets.

-### 0.6.1
-	- Resolves the functionality issues with the VSCode extension on Windows platforms.
+- Resolved functionality issues on Windows platforms.

-### 0.6.0
-	- Updated the webview to feature a tabbed interface.
-The interface now includes two distinct tabs.
+- Updated webview with tabbed interface for General and Asset Lineage tabs.
-	- The `General` tab Continues to display the existing asset details in the General tab.
-	- The `Asset Lineage` is newly introduced to showcase the lineage data in a textual format.
-This tab dynamically displays the lineage of the current asset.

-### 0.5.0
+#### 0.5.0
-	- The SQL preview now displays line numbers, providing a clearer and more navigable interface for code review and debugging.
+- Added line numbers to SQL preview for better code review and debugging.

-### 0.4.3
-	- Fix the rendering for the last opened document

-### 0.4.2
-	- Implemented a reactivity handling to ensure that the SQL preview responds dynamically to user interactions with the checkboxes and the date inputs.

-### 0.4.1
-	- Implemented a loading state and added a spinner to the validation button to handle the "loading" state.
-	- Improved responsiveness of the validation by correctly managing the loading state.

-### 0.4.0
-	- Implemented Vue.js as the primary framework for developing the extension's Webview to enhance the extension's user interface and interactivity.
-	- Rebuilt the Webview using several reusable Vue components.
-The use of Vue components allows for a more dynamic and responsive user experience.
+#### 0.4.x
+- Various fixes and improvements including rendering, responsiveness, and CSS adjustments.

-### 0.3.0
+#### 0.3.0
-	- Windows compatibility.
-	- Functionality for automatic detection of the workspace directory in Bruin projects.
+- Added Windows compatibility and automatic workspace directory detection.

-### 0.2.5
-- Fixed validation error message formatting and handling.

-### 0.2.4
-- Fixed the rendering problems with some assets.
-- Fixed the error message triigerd for broken assets

-### 0.2.3
-- Fixed the css problem.

-#### 0.2.2
+#### 0.2.x
-- Integrated SQL validation functionality, providing a custom notification for validation results.
-- Support for running SQL with conditional flags.
+- Implemented SQL validation functionality with conditional flags.
-- Added start and end date selectors for appending date conditions directly to the Bruin run command.
-- Incorporated the "exclusive end date" checkbox, automatically adjusting the end date to the end of the selected day.
-- Fixed the auto folding problem, when changing the active text editor.
+- Fixed auto folding issues and improved error message handling.

-#### 0.1.2
+#### 0.1.x
-- Added auto-folding settings and resolved compatibility issues with the Pylance extension.
+- Introduced auto-folding settings and resolved compatibility issues.

-#### 0.1.1
-- General bug fixes.

-#### 0.1.0
-- Launched with syntax coloring, code folding, and the dynamic SQL content viewer.
+- Launched with syntax coloring, code folding, and dynamic SQL content viewer.

 ### How to Update